 To determine which plug patterns are used in specific countries, see Guide to Worldwide Plug/Socket Patterns and Power Mains.

 If the power system components need to be labeled, packaged, or kitted in a specific way, or a cord needs to be a specific length, there are several options offered by Interpower.

 - Packing—Bundle (standard packaging), Hank, Coil, Bag, Box, Kit

-- Outer jacket and insulated conductor custom strip lengths—Standard strip length on outer jacket (50mm), Standard strip length on insulated conductor jacket (10mm); 1-week U.S. manufacturing lead-time for custom strip lengths
+- Outer jacket and insulated conductor specialized strip lengths—Standard strip length on outer jacket (50mm), Standard strip length on insulated conductor jacket (10mm); 1-week U.S. manufacturing lead-time for specialized strip lengths

 - Terminations—Ring terminals, quick disconnects (QD), spade terminals (insulated or un-insulated), ferrules (double or single-action which can be insulated or un-insulated), ultrasonic welding or tinning of individual conductors

-Interpower manufactures and sells power cords and cord sets for a number of different countries and regions.
+Interpower manufactures and sells power cords and cord sets for global markets.
 Power cords and cord sets manufactured by Interpower are 100% tested.